-The project is partially funded by a grant form the Transportation and Growth Management (TGM) Program, a joint program of the Oregon Department of Transportation and the Oregon Department of Land Conservation and Development.
+The project is funded by a grant from the Transportation and Growth Management (TGM) Program, a joint program of the Oregon Department of Transportation and the Oregon Department of Land Conservation and Development.
 This TGM grant is financed, in part, by federal Moving Ahead for Progress in the 21st Century ("MAP-21"), local government, and State of Oregon funds.

 This project will produce the Lake Grove Village Center Parking Management Plan for the Lake Grove Village Center (LGVC).
 The creation of the Parking Plan will implement one of the measures of the Lake Grove Village Center Plan.
 The project is being guided by a Stakeholder Advisory Committee with representatives from the adjacent neighborhoods and Lake Grove Business Association, and Lake Grove business and property owners.

 Project Manager 503-697-7414